Ruslan543/the-wild-oasis/README.md

 # The Wild Oasis

 Main project in Ruslan Romaniuk Ultimate React Course.
+Built with React Query and Supabase.